 The CSA Guidelines provide that a director is "independent" of an issuer if he or she has no direct or indirect relationship with the issuer which could, in the view of the issuer's board of directors, be reasonably expected to interfere with the exercise of the director's independent judgment.
 The Corporation's Board of Directors agrees with this approach to assessing director independence.
 However, the CSA Guidelines go on to provide that a director is considered to have such a direct or indirect relationship with an issuer (and thus not to be independent) if, among other things, the director is, or has been within the last three years, an executive officer or an employee of the issuer's parent corporation.
-In the view of the Board, the determination of director independence should be based upon whether or not the director is independent of the issuer's management, and whether or not the director has any other relationships with the issuer which could reasonably be expected to interfere with the exercise of the director's independent judgment.
+In the view of the Board, the determination of director independence should be based upon whether or not the director is independent of the issuer's management, and whether or not the director's independent judgment.
 In the Board's view, that is a question of fact that should be determined by the issuer's board of directors on a case-by-case basis without reference to any presumptions such as those currently contained in the CSA Guidelines.